Breeze/breeze.js.samples/node/ngDocCode/README.md

 <a name="webstormTest"></a>
 ### Testing with Web Storm

 Web Storm is a nice IDE for development and debugging.
-You can run the tests inside Web Storm as follows:
+You can run the tests inside Web Storm with Karma or as a Node application.

+####Run with Karma

-1. Create a "karma" configuration (one time setup)
+1. Create a Web Storm configuration for "karma" (one time setup)

 	* [ctrl-shift-A], "Edit Configurations"